15 tips for a countryside staycation with your dog

 The PDSA has put together some tips to help ensure your hound stays happy and healthy on holiday.

-Plus, we’ve added a few suggestions, from choosing the right pet insurance to some of our favourite walks around the UK.
+Plus, we’ve added a few suggestions, from choosing the right insurance for your pet to some of our favourite walks around the UK.

 First, the basics.
 For your dog to be outside anywhere in the UK, it must be microchipped, and wearing a collar with a tag that has your name and address on it.